• Skip to primary navigation

 Put water under your floor grates.

 Found out about this from a forum I just joined of owners of old homeowners.
-For now, I've put some containers full of water under the grates.
+For now, I've put containers full of water under the grates.
 Be mindful of the total weight so you don't cause problems with your home's hvac systems.

 Preventative maintenance, prevent and stop air leaks.